 For hotels wth parking consider the Philly Inn & Suites which can be booked through Expedia, Hotels, and Booking.

 Delaware (103 Miles, 2-3 hours from Philadelphia)

 Unless you are keen on trying your luck at a game of crabs or roulette in Atlantic City, the next stop on your east coast itinerary should be Wilmington, Delaware.

-Don’t confuse this with Delaware in North Carolina!
+Don’t confuse this with Wilmington in North Carolina!

 Like Philadelphia, you can cover Wilmington in one day.

 First stop could be the former Henry Francis du Pont Estate, Winterthur Museum, Library, and Garden.

 60-acres of garden and changing exhibitions, including the Netflix The Crown’s costume exhibition.